Best Snowboards for Beginners, And What to Look For

 The Best Snowboards for Newbies to Consider

 Unless you’re wanting a fast track to freestyle, this is ideal for learning those turns.
 The slightly convex base also makes edge catches less likely. $$$.
-Find here.
+Find here on Amazon.

 K2 has been making ski gear we love for years.
 Their board lineup is as good as their skis, and the Standard is the one we would choose for a beginner.